GSS-Cogs/dataengineer-walkthrough/csvwlib-usage/simple-transform-methods/README.md

 ```

 ### Differences in the output
 Using the associated `.devcontainer.json` (or the docker container `gsscogs/databaker:test`) try running both pipelines and check the output.
-For less code and slightly more `info.json` keys, we now have a defined catalog mentry, a local codelist (which generates both value/label pairs because the dataframe wasn't patified), and virtual columns.
+For less code and slightly more `info.json` keys, we now have a defined catalog entry, a local codelist (which generates both value/label pairs because the dataframe wasn't patified), and virtual columns.